nancologist/ReactNative/README.md

 ___

 ## 4.25.
 Styling Images
+On Image-cmp `resizeMode` is helpful to correct aspect ratio of the image

+it has values: 'contain' , 'cover' (default) , ...
+___

 ## 4.26.
 Working with Network (Web) Images
 ## 4.27.
 A Closer Look at the "Text" Component (and what you can do with it)
 ## 4.28. <View> vs <Text> - A Summary